aws/aws-dynamodb-encryption-java/README.md

 There is a variety of existing [EncryptionMaterialsProvider][materialprovider] implementations that you can use to provide the encryption material, including [KeyStoreMaterialsProvider][keystoreprovider] which makes use of a Java keystore.
 Alternatively, you can also plug in your own custom implementation.

+### Changing Your Data Model

+Every time you encrypt or decrypt an item, you need to provide attribute actions that tell the DynamoDB Encryption Client which attributes to encrypt and sign, which attributes to sign (but not encrypt), and which to ignore.
+Attribute actions are not saved in the encrypted item and the DynamoDB Encryption Client does not update your attribute actions automatically.

+Whenever you change your data model, that is, when you add or remove attributes from your table items, you need to take additional steps to safely migrate the client-side encryption configuration.

+For guidance on this process, please see the developer guide on [Changing Your Data Model](https://docs.aws.amazon.com/dynamodb-encryption-client/latest/devguide/data-model.html).

 ### Downloads

 You can download the [latest snapshot release][download] or pick it up from Maven: